Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Don’t let a preventable mistake spoil your next cookout
+Don’t let common mistakes spoil your next cookout

 Brett Taylor / Getty Images

 Grilling is increasingly popular.
-You can find a grill or smoker in 70 percent of American households, the highest percentage recorded since the Hearth, Patio & Barbecue Association (HPBA) began tracking consumer trends, according to its 2023 report.
+You can find a grill or smoker in 70 percent of American households, the highest percentage recorded since the Hearth, Patio & Barbecue Association (HPBA) began tracking consumer trends.

 However, as popular as grilling is, the grill likely isn’t the most commonly used cooking appliance you own.
 So it’s understandable that cooking mistakes can be made, even by the most proficient home chefs, that can put health at risk — especially the health of older adults.